aggregat4/dendriform/README.md

 ### Garbage Collection Using RAF

 Garbage Collection of events is still not happening in a Webworker and therefore not truly parallel.
-To mitigate the impact on the user experience the histogram creation part of theregular garbage collection cycle is throttled to at most take one animation frame of effort by using RequestAnimationFrame and timing the operations.
+To mitigate the impact on the user experience the histogram creation part of the regular garbage collection cycle is throttled to at most take one animation frame of effort by using RequestAnimationFrame and timing the operations.

 What's missing is to also throttle the actual garbage collection itself (deleting events) with RAF and real world testing to validate that this does prevent UI jank.

 ## TODOs

+1. IMPROVEMENT: consider moving to esbuild completely, after testing that it satisfies all the requirements that rollup currently fulfills.
+It is _so_ fast.
 1. BUG: marking as completed is broken, seems to render too many nodes as completed?
 1. BUG: after opml import you can not expand (or collapse) the newly imported nodes
 1. IMPROVEMENT: make the actual GC phase (deleting) also be windowed and use RAF
 1. IMPROVEMENT: consider putting the bulk add and delete operations for IDB into some utility functions that are on the DB object or operate on the DB object. (if they work)
 1. BUG/FEATURE: we need to figure out how to correctly deal with the server having different state than us, specifically if the server says it has no events and we think it does.
 We probably need to push everything to it?
-1. Transferring events should happen in batches (N events) for performance and transfer reasons.
-Test with large documents and with a remote server.
-1. We should check with the server what he knows about us, in case he has a lower eventid than what we think he has, we should reset to that value
 1. Try out remote containers in Visual Studio code: could define my dev environment with it and use VS Code as a remote editor
 1. Describe the architecture of the client: first high level overview with technologies and abstract components, then real components and dependencies, external APIs, storage format, ...
 1. Add a feature to quickly move nodes to another parent node.
-Either with a bunch of fixed targets and automcomplete and remembering the last used? is last used an antipattern since you may need a different one each time?
+Either with a bunch of fixed targets and autocomplete and remembering the last used? is last used an antipattern since you may need a different one each time?
 Or based on tags somehow?
 Or autocomplete on all nodes with last used?
 1. Move garbage collection to a web worker, maybe use comlink?
 1. Move event pumping to a web worker?
 Maybe not since then storage would be in a web worker and collide with my ID generation for the events?
-1. Put all the standard actions into menuitems for the node popup
+1. Put all the (sensible) standard actions into menuitems for the node popup
 1. As long as we don't support formatting the importer needs to strip all HTML tags and optionally convert some tags to markdown?
 1. Implement import by pasting into a text area.
 1. Test with touch